-Having built a model expression and set initial parameter values, chosen an appropriate fit statistic and optimization method for your analysis, and defining the range of data to be fit, you are ready to initiate the fitting process by selecting "Start" in the Fitted window.
-When the fit is complete, a red model curve appears overplotted on the SED data in the Iris main display (beyond the specified data range to be fit; this extraneous portion of the fitted model may be ignored).
+Having built a model expression and set initial parameter values, chosen an appropriate fit statistic and optimization method for your analysis, and defining the range of data to be fit, you are reaady to initiate the fitting process by selecting "Start" in the Fitted window.
+When the fit is complete, a red model curve - or a curve displayed in a color of your choosing using Preferences -> Edit Preferences - appears overplotted on the SED data in the Iris main display (beyond the specified data range to be fit; this extraneous portion of the fitted model may be ignored).

 When the fit has finished, the model parameter values will appear updated in the Component field of the fitting window, and fit statistics will be displayed in the fitting tab of the Fitted window, including the number of data points used in the fit, the degrees of freedom, and the probability that the fit is consistent with the data (q-value), where applicable (when fitting with the least-squares or Cash statistic, the "reduced statistic" value and q-value are not available, as they cannot be computed).